foundryvtt/crucible/docs/Character/Creation.md

 Your Ancestry reflects your genetic heritage, where different races of the world innately possess different physical abilities, traditional skills, and innate talents.
 Each ancestry modifies your character attribute scores, provides two traditional skills, and two innate talents.

-The table below presents some common Ancestries which will be familiar for many fantasy RPG settings.
+The table below presents some example Ancestries which will be familiar for many fantasy RPG settings.

 | Ancestry  | Attributes                                 | Skills   | Talents   |
 | --------- | ------------------------------------------ | -------- | --------- |